Heliciculture: Climate

 A mild climate 15–25 C with high humidity (75% to 95%) is best for snail farming, though most varieties can stand a wider range of temperatures.
 The optimal temperature is 21 °C for many varieties.
 When the temperature falls below 7 °C, snails hibernate.
 Under 12 °C the snails are inactive, and under 10 °C, all growth stops.
 When the temperature rises much above 27 °C or conditions become too dry, snails estivate.
 Wind is bad for snails because it speeds up moisture loss, and snails must retain moisture.

 Snails thrive in damp but not waterlogged environments and thus a well-draining soil is required.
 Research indicates that water content around 80% of the carrying capacity of the soil and air humidity over 80% (during darkness) are the most favorable conditions.
 Many farmers use mist-producing devices to maintain proper moisture in the air and/or soil.
 Also, if the system contains alive vegetation, the leaves are to be periodically wet.

 Soil

 Snails dig in soil and ingest it.
 Good soil favors snail growth and provides some of their nutrition.
 Lack of access to good soil may cause fragile shells even when the snails have well-balanced feed; the snails' growth may lag far behind the growth of other snails on good soil.
 Snails often eat feed, then go eat soil.
 Sometimes, they eat only one or the other.

-A well-functional soil should have these characteristics: